ChrisCummins/pip-db/Documentation/ProjectPlan.md

 smaller elaboration and construction cycles were used so as to maximise the allowance for changes in the project specification caused by user feedback and review without causing delays in the development.
-This is to minimise the impact of the “Change in project requirements during development” risk (R7, see page tab:risk-assessment).
-Once the list of tasks was assembled, a Gantt chart (Appendix [appendix:project-gantt-chart]) was constructed which ordered each of these tasks and distributed them across the timespan.
+This is to minimise the impact of the “Change in project requirements during development” risk (R7).
+Once the list of tasks was assembled, a Gantt chart ([Appendix B](#b-project-gantt-chart)) was constructed which ordered each of these tasks and distributed them across the timespan.
 Careful ordering of the tasks ensured that there is the least chance for blocking between activities, where one task runs over the specified time allowance and causes later tasks to be postponed until it’s finished.
 The final project plan allows for the maximum amount of parallel activities and development by ensuring that there are adequate gaps between activities that depend on each other.

 ## Milestones